 In fact, studies have found that certain nutrients and foods can improve behavior, encourage children to be more communicative and relieve some gastrointestinal conditions.

 How Nutrients and Food “Feed” the Brain

-- A deficit of nutrients in either side of the brain can lead to food sensitivities, though it is much more common in a right-brain dysfunction
+A deficit of nutrients in either side of the brain can lead to food sensitivities, although it is more common in a right-brain dysfunction.